wjdenny/wjdenny.github.io/content/@2022aitkenshadle_future.md

 >  take steps to learn about and communicate to students about national and state policies affecting immigrant students; recognize how these policies impact student services and re-design student services to better meet the needs of immigrant students; and develop partnerships with local non-profits to provide needed support to immigrant students ([[2019 Teranishi, et al.|Teranishi, et al., 2019]]; [[2019 Witenstein et al.|Witenstein et al., 2019]]). [page 27]

-- [ ] #task what national and state policies affect my students?

 > [[2019 Park|Park (2019)]] found that international students progressed through community college ESOL programs more rapidly than U.S.-educated language minority students, suggesting that students who have received formal reading, writing, and grammar instruction in their own language fare better in ESOL classes than students whose language instruction was interrupted, or that ESOL course curricula are geared toward the former. [page 28]

 [[Students who have had formal education in their first language move through ESL programs faster than other immigrant students]]